Fireworks in Japan

-The "fire flowers" (hanabi) explode in the sky and reflect off the night waters under the gaze of a packed crowd.
-Summer fireworks are an institution in Japan.
+Fireworks explode in the sky and reflect off the night waters under the gaze of a packed crowd.
+Summer fireworks are a tradition in Japan.

 Hanabi and Hanami

-It must be said that the fireworks in Japan are among some of the best in the world, combining power and miraculous heights, these "fire flowers" (hanabi, fireworks in Japanese) shaped like peonys, willows, and chrysanthemums, the symbol of the imperial throne.
+It must be said that the fireworks in Japan are among some of the best in the world, combining power and miraculous heights, hanabi, fireworks in Japanese but literally translated as "fire flowers" can be shaped like peonys, willows, and chrysanthemums, the symbol of the imperial throne.
 The bright colors are reminiscent of the colorful makeup in Kabuki theater.
-Rhythmic explosions keep tens of thousands of spectators entertained for an hour...quite an achievement!
+Rhythmic explosions keep tens of thousands of spectators entertained for an hour... quite an achievement!

-The Japanese fireworks number in the hundreds during the summer, the most famous being fired in Tokyo and Miyajima.
-But all cities in the country have competing technology and ingenuity to each prepare a hanabi each more lavish and impressive than the last year (see top 5 in Japan Guide).
+Japanese fireworks displays number in the hundreds during the summer, the most famous being held in Tokyo and Miyajima.
+But all cities in the country have competing technology and ingenuity to each prepare a hanabi show more lavish and impressive than the last year (see top 5 in Japan Guide).

-Thus the case of Kyoto: the former imperial capital itself does not organize any hanabi to avoid the risk of fire ... but the surrounding areas are full of fireworks:
+Thus the case of Kyoto: the former imperial capital itself doesn't organize any hanabi to avoid the risk of fire... but the surrounding areas are full of fireworks:

 - August 7th at the Kameoka Peace Festival